Figglewatts/sanity/README.md

     - GLSL/HLSL
     - Pylint
     - Texture dimensions
-- Recursive check (configurable in config)
-- Checks should return a reason for failing
-- Ability to combine checks into one check (like combining unit test cases)
 - Write documentation for everything
 - Update the README to be a guide how to use